 Theorem: Type Soundness.
-If $\vdash s : A$ is a valid type derivation for lambda term s and $s \Rightarrow{\beta} t$, then $\vdash t : A$ is also a valid type derivation.
+If \vdash s : A is a valid type derivation for lambda term s and $s \Rightarrow{\beta} t$, then $\vdash t : A$ is also a valid type derivation.

-This core result (also referred to as subject reduction) is what we mean by a computation being type safe: 3+1 is an expression of type int, and 4, the normal form, is also an int.
-So type checking can be done before, during, or after beta-reduction.
-If it's done before reduction, it's called static typing.
+This core result (also referred to as subject reduction) is what we mean by a computation being type safe: 3+1 is an integer, and 4, the normal form, is also an integer.

 Another consequence of enforcing typing rules is that certain terms, such as $\lambda x.(x x)$, is not typable (does not have a type).
-To encode a programming language that allows for recursion and repetition, the fixed pointer operator, with property $FIX\ M=M\ (FIX\ M)$, must be imported as an extra constant.
-If we are to give FIX a type, it would have to be $(a \to a) \to a$.
-This is a not a tautology, so no pure lambda term can have this type.
+To encode a programming language that allows for recursion and repetition, the fixed pointer operator, with property FIX M = M (FIX M), must be imported as an extra constant.